cmackenzie1/cmackenzie1/README.md

 Systems Engineer at Cloudflare.

-- 🔨 I'm currently working on making the internet faster, safer, and more reliable.
+- 🔨 I'm currently working on making the Internet faster, safer, and more reliable.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/cole-mackenzie)

 #### Languages and Frameworks